uschmann/snake_gb/Readme.md

 # Snake GB

-A simple snake game for the original gambeoy classic writtne in c.
+A simple snake game for the original gambeoy classic written in c.